Nicklason/node-auto-repair/README.md

 ## Inspiration

-Google Kubernetes Engine can [automatically repair unhealthy nodes](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-repair) them and then replacing them with a new node.
+Google Kubernetes Engine can [automatically repair unhealthy nodes](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-repair) and then replacing them with a new node.
 This might not be possible when running Kubernetes on-premise.
 Instead of replacing the nodes, an attempt to repair them can be made by first identifying the problem, and then attempting to repair it.